 There are many types of Cocaine in the world today.
-This article identifies the most common ones you may encounter.
+They are all fundamentally similar though and will be detected by cocaine drug testing kits This article identifies the most common forms of cocaine that you may encounter.

 In the UK cocaine hydrochloride is the most common form of cocaine that is used.
 This is the white crystalline powder we commonly see which is usually pure cocaine but contains fillers such as baking soda, flour, talcum powder, creatine, lidocaine, or sugars such as glucose.
 This is sold in wraps or vials which are made from aluminium foil, plastic, or paper.

 In the Western world this type of cocaine is sniffed or snorted which goes by the technical name “insufflation.”
 The cocaine is absorbed into the nasal passages and into the mucus membranes located there.
 If any cocaine is left over its swallowed because this type of cocaine is water soluble and gets trapped in the mucous.

 Rails or bumps are the “white lines” of cocaine where the cocaine is cut up by a razor on a mirror or another hard surface and the cocaine is snorted though some type of tube which are often referred to as “tooters.”
 In many cases this is a rolled bill, a straw, or a biro pen among other items.
 At some parties the straws are said to be made out of silver so the lipstick won’t come off of the woman who snorts the cocaine although this can’t be confirmed.
 After the cocaine is snorted some is sometimes rubbed into the gums which can numb them because cocaine has some anaesthetic properties.